goatfryed/git-notify/CONTRIBUTING.md

 > - Mention the project at local meetups and tell your friends/colleagues

 ## For hacktoberfest participants
 All kind of help is welcome.
-I'll label issue that i think might be suited especially, but please feel free to comment and take over everything that interests you or add own ideas.
+Please feel free to comment and take over everything that interests you or add own ideas.

 <!-- omit in toc -->
 ## Table of Contents